The square root board shows in a simple way the essence of squaring a number and determining its square root.

 To find out the result, we add the value of all beads: 4×1 plus 4×10 plus 1×100 equals 144.
 Here:

 Even with large numbers, this technique remains simple.
-One can observe a specific variety of color patterns which increase regularly.
+One can observe a specific variety of color patterns which increase with regularity.
 For example, here is 122 squared:

 After all beads are placed, we can start adding: (1 x 10,000) + (4 x 1000) + (8 x 100) + (8 x 10) + (4 x 1) = 14,881